It’s party conference season and the rhetoric onslaught appears to have started rather early this year.

 But how about looking at this from another angle?
 How about considering that staff who are enabled to work whilst commuting are more productive and don’t waste those hours.
 This means that they can leave their place of work earlier because technology allows them?

 And, how about those who only travel when they need to because they have the tools that allow them to work from home or another preferred location?
 There’s a green argument there but I’ll strive to remain apolitical…

 The world is moving on at a pace.
 Millennials that are now entering the workplace are looking for progressive employers.
 They want to be empowered and not restricted to the 9 to 5.

 They probably mock our archaic, inherited working regimes.
 We’ve been eulogising for years about the “work smarter, not harder” paradigm, but these guys are doing it.
 We should take note.

 We have to embrace technology and modernise to keep pace with them – as they are setting tomorrow’s agenda.
 Likewise with our competitors, and we must ensure we attract and keep the best talent.

 So if the technology is already here, and the benefits are clear and obvious for all to see, why hasn’t every business made the change?

-In our experience, there are three common reasons, the “three Cs”, that halt this change, but by adapting them, businesses can get on the front foot
+In our experience, there are three common reasons, the “three Cs”.
+They halt this change, but by adapting them, businesses can get on the front foot.

 1 – Change